rmcanany/HousekeeperExternalPrograms/Readme.md

     P.WaitForExit()
     ExitCode = P.ExitCode

 No arguments are passed to the program.
-If you need to get a value from Housekeeper, such as a template file location, you can parse the `defaults.txt` file in Housekeeper's installation directory.
+If you need to get a value from Housekeeper, such as a template file location, you can use the function 'GetConfiguration()' as shown in FitIsoView.
+This function parses the `defaults.txt` file passed into the macro's default directory.
 The file is updated just before processing is launched.
 It should always reflect the current status of the form.

 Housekeeper maintains a reference to the file being processed.
 If that reference is broken, an exception will occur.
 To avoid that, do not perform `Close()` or `SaveAs()` on the document.

 No assumptions are made about what the external program does.
 If you change a file and want to save it, that needs to be in the program.
 If you open another file, you need to close it.
+One exception is that Housekeeper has a global option to save the file after processing.
+It is set on the Configuration tab.

 ## Error Message File Format